bchewy/localboost/README.md

 # LocalBoost
-a SMUChamps project

-## Problem we’re solving:
-Small local businesses have to browse through a myriad of information on the internet to achieve what they’re trying to do.
-Have no knowledge/skills or are digitally illiterate, and sometimes have no time to learn.

-- Overlord of Information
-- No Knowledge or skills
-- Resource Limitation

-    Why are small local businesses not digitising?
-What services do they require?

-## What is LocalBoost?
+## A project by SMUChamps

+### Problem Statement:
+Small local businesses often face hurdles in digitizing their operations due to overwhelming information, a lack of necessary digital skills, and resource constraints.
+Our goal is to understand why these businesses are not digitizing and what services they require to facilitate this transition.

+### About LocalBoost:
-LocalBoost Is an online local platform that connects small local businesses with skilled freelancers and students seeking real world projects.
+LocalBoost is an online platform designed to assist small local businesses in overcoming digital obstacles.
+By connecting these businesses with skilled freelancers and students looking for real-world projects, we facilitate digital transformations through tailored solutions.

-Facilitates digital transformations, tailored solutions (Project Mgmt Tool - super simple to use)
+Services provided by LocalBoost include:

-- Digitalise stock counting (set up excel, barcode system etc)
+- Digital stock counting solutions (e.g., setting up Excel, barcode systems)
-- Website creation (Wordpress, self coded, html etc)
+- Website creation (using Wordpress, self-coded HTML, etc.)
-- Setting up google review website, pre-booking service
+- Setting up Google review websites and pre-booking services
-- Digital payment (or POS) system
+- Implementing digital payment or POS systems

-Fosters a community of digital enthusiast and businesses working together to drive innovation and growth at a local level
+In doing so, LocalBoost aims to foster a community of digital enthusiasts and businesses working together to innovate and grow at the local level.

-## Unique Selling Point:
+### Unique Selling Point:

-focuses on small local businesses like hawkers, small restaurants, mama shops, home-based businesses, empowering students, possibly model it as a case-study service to incentivise students.
+LocalBoost focuses on aiding small local businesses such as hawkers, small restaurants, home-based businesses, and "mama shops."
+By empowering students and offering them the opportunity to work on these projects as case studies, we create a mutually beneficial situation.

-## Technical Mumbo Jumbo
+### Technical Details:
-React, NodeJS.
-Deployed on Vercel to scale, possible integration with VM Tanzu as a sandbox system for development work!
+LocalBoost is built with React and NodeJS and is deployed on Vercel for scalability.
+Potential integration with VM Tanzu as a sandbox system for development work is also under consideration.

-Understanding our directories:
+Here's a brief overview of our project directories:

---AI_prototype : where we first tested our API call to OpenAI's GPT4 access by our team --teleport_frontend : our intended frontend that we weren't able to make full use of, but you'll see bits and pieces there in our final MVP.
+- `AI_prototype`: Our initial tests with OpenAI's GPT-4 API.
+- `teleport_frontend`: Our planned frontend, elements of which can be seen in the final MVP.
+- `yiji_aith`: Authentication files created during the prototyping stage.
---yiji_aith : authentication files by one of our team_members prototyping work --main : The root of our MVP, the project is deployed live from here.
+- `main`: The root of our MVP from where the project is deployed live.

+We hope this README provides a clear understanding of our project, LocalBoost, and its commitment to supporting small local businesses and digital enthusiasts.